 Studio cycling is nothing new, but that’s the beauty of it – it is one of those evergreen fitness branches that will always have a fanbase.
 It doesn’t receive as much of a buzz as some of the other fitness trends we see, but whenever you take a peek into a studio cycling class, you can see that it’s full.

-This post will tell you why and how to become a studio cycling specialist, helping you push your personal trainer business to the next level.
+This post will tell you why and how to become a spin instructor or studio cyclist specialist, helping you push your personal trainer business to the next level.
 Let’s roll!

 Why is Specializing In Spin (AKA Studio Cycling) a Good Idea?

 As we noted, studio cycling is one of those activities that will never go out of fashion.
 It rarely gets the hype like some other activities (CrossFit, for example), but it is always present, and the classes are full.
 So, if you are looking to invest your time and money into a specialization that you know for sure is here to stay, studio cycling is ideal.